Frequently Asked Questions

 - Participant contact’s name, title, email address, and phone number.

-- If enrolling with an aggregator or the CEC: utility distribution company, load-serving entity, customer identification number (such as service account identification number), phone number on file with the load-serving entity, or any other information necessary to verify participant eligibility with the load-serving entity, as appropriate.
+- Utility distribution company, load-serving entity, customer identification number (such as service account identification number), phone number on file with the load-serving entity, or any other information necessary to verify participant eligibility with the load-serving entity, as appropriate.

 - Information on the load-reduction resources the participant will use during a DSGS Program event, including: